iframe-resizer/docs/src/content/docs/api/parent.md

 onScroll: ({ x, y }) => [true | false];
 ```

-Called before the page is repositioned after a request from the iFrame, due to either an in page link, or a direct request from either [parentIFrame.scrollTo()](../iframed_page/methods.md#scrolltoxy) or [parentIFrame.scrollToOffset()](../iframed_page/methods.md#scrolltooffsetxy).
-If this function returns **false**, it will stop the library from repositioning the page, so that you can implement your own animated page scrolling instead.
+Called before the page is repositioned after a request from the iFrame, due to either an in page link, or a direct request from either [parentIFrame.scrollTo()](../child#scrolltoxy) or [parentIFrame.scrollToOffset()](../child#scrolltooffsetxy).
+If this function returns **false**, it will stop the library from repositioning the page, so that you can implement your own custom animated page scrolling instead.

 ## Methods